Transparent Financial Planning Near Woodbury, MN

 Why Woodbury Executives Choose New Horizons BFS

 Most advisory firms require you to hand over your assets before they will plan with you.
 New Horizons is intentionally different.
 Comprehensive financial planning is available on a subscription or flat-fee basis.
 Asset management is an optional add-on, never a prerequisite.
-You work directly with your advisor, not a support team or a rotating cast of associates.
+You work directly with your advisor — not a support team or a rotating cast of associates.

 Where a planning-identified need requires a product — life insurance being a common example — New Horizons can handle that in-house.
 Clients benefit from continuity and do not need to be sent to outside parties.
 That combination of transparent planning fees, full-service capability, and a strategy-first discipline creates the conditions for genuinely personalized advice.
-No templates.
-No product quotas.
-No pressure to move faster than your situation warrants.

 Questions about how fiduciary advisors compare to brokers?
 Read: Independent Fiduciary Advisor vs. Broker.
+For a deeper look at what fiduciary means, see What Is a Fiduciary Financial Advisor?

 +